Yataity

 Yataity is one of the districts of the Guairá Department, Paraguay.
-Is located 164 km east from Asunción.
-This district is considered the capital of the ao po'i.
+It is located 164 km east from Asunción.
+This district is considered the capital of the ao po'i, a local fabric.

 Characteristics

-It is considered as a little and peaceful city with its big houses with straw roofs and ancestral streets.
-It is known specially for its most notable craftsmanship: the ao po'i, a fine cloth made in cotton that could be seen in shirts, dresses, blouses, sheets and others.
-Hundreds of artisans of Yataity get ready for the "Typical Vestments Market" made in the central square every November.
+Yataity is known as a little and peaceful city with its big houses with straw roofs and ancestral streets.
+It is known especially for its most notable craftsmanship: the ao po'i, a fine cloth made in cotton that can be seen in shirts, dresses, blouses, sheets and other items.
+Hundreds of artisans of Yataity take part in the "Typical Vestments Market" held in the central square every November.

 The annual expo of ao po'i is a chance for the artisans of the zone to show their creativity.
-This pieces shows up their fine finishing and high quality.
-It is estimated that around 2,200 people dedicate to the manufacture of ao po'i in this district, making of it a source of employment.
-Most of the specialized artisans are from Yataity, where thanks to the support of private companies, they could combine tradition and modernity for a trade of shirts that reunites the required quality standards for export.
+Their pieces show up their fine finishing and high quality.
+It is estimated that around 2,200 people are involved in the manufacture of ao po'i in this district, making of it a major source of employment.
+Most of the specialized artisans are from Yataity, where thanks to the support of private companies, they combine tradition and modernity for production of shirts that meet the required quality standards for export.

-The ao po'i is made by hand in a 100% cotton fabric that appeared in the 18th century due to the commercial lockout imposed by Gaspar Rodríguez de Francia.
+The ao po'i is made by hand in a 100% cotton fabric that appeared in the 18th century due to the prohibition of foreign trade imposed by Gaspar Rodríguez de Francia.
 The women had to manually tailor the cotton to make the vestments.
-"We know that the production of ao po'i has extended to other places of the country, but we can assure that the best clothes made in ao po'i are from the artisans of Yataity" says the inhabitants of the district.
+While the production of ao po'i has extended to other parts of the country, local residents insist that the best clothes fashioned from ao po'i are made by the artisans of Yataity.